-The same thing last year when I reviewed WebsiteBuilder.com— except at that time they added a $9.99 SEO book.
-So it's clear that they are purposefully sneaking extra items into their customers cart— unbelievable!
+This exact same thing happened to me when I reviewed WebsiteBuilder.com last year too— except at that time they added a SEO book for $9.99.
+They purposefully sneak extra items into their customers cart— unbelievable!

 In order to cancel WebsiteBuilder.com you have to contact them by email.
 So I sent them this email:

 When they replied, they flat-out ignored my request for cancellation and instead added two "free" add-ons (which for the record are just meaningless— you could find better SEO books and Site Directory submitters online for free…).

 So I repeated my request for them to cancel: